josmar-crwdstffng/angular/aio/content/guide/architecture-components.md

 In addition to containing or pointing to the template, the `@Component` metadata configures, for example, how the component can be referenced in HTML and what services it requires.

-Here's an example of basic metadata for `HeroListComponent`.
+Here is an example of basic metadata for `HeroListComponent`.

 <code-example header="src/app/hero-list.component.ts (metadata)" path="architecture/src/app/hero-list.component.ts" region="metadata"></code-example>